Chloride Balance Disorders

 Interpret chloride in context with sodium, volume status, and acid-base data rather than as an isolated value.

-• Trend serum-chloride with concurrent serum-sodium and bicarbonate values.
+• Trend Chloride Balance Disorders with concurrent serum-sodium and bicarbonate values.

 • Assess hydration and volume status cues, including mucous membranes, thirst, edema pattern, and intake-output trend.

-• Screen for GI losses (vomiting, suction) and diuretic exposure.
+• Screen for GI losses (vomiting, nasogastric suction, diarrhea), diuretic exposure, and acetazolamide use.

 • Evaluate for accompanying acid-base abnormalities using blood gas and chemistry trends.